 - Wagering Requirement - This is a term casino places on their bonuses.
 It means that players will need to play through a certain amount before their bonus reverts to withdrawable cash.
 The wagering requirement will be set at a certain amount, a common example being 35x.
 This means a player will need to wager the total amount of bonus they have 35x.
 For example if a player receives a $10 bonus with a 35x wagering requirement it means they have to place bets to the value of $350 before they can withdraw any winnings derived from that bonus.
 The term can be confusing to say the least so check out our blog wagering requirements explained for a more in depth explanation.

 - Wide-area Progressive - Machines that offer large progressive jackpots.

 - Wild Card - A card that substitutes for any card value, commonly found in a game of Poker or Video Poker.

 - Withdrawal Methods - The payment methods that players can use in order to withdraw their winnings.
 These can vary depending on the players country and the casino itself and we have a complete guide to different deposit and withdrawal methods so check it out.

 That probably seems like a lot of casino lingo to remember but we’re here to tell you that you don’t have to remember it all.
-There are a lot of gambling terms and definitions but you’ll never need to worry because this blog will always be available for your future reference.
 Chances are you won't come across most of these terms, but it's good to have them all in one place.

 There are so many casino phrases these days, even we find it hard to keep up!
 But the likelihood is that you’ll go and play your favourite games and only need to know some of this casino terminology, but if you ever were to come across gambling words you’ve never seen before then our extensive list should help you out!